Event shapes and Inclusive Hadron Spectra at FCC-ee energies: Event shape observables

 \section{Event shape observables}

 The typical structure of an annihilation event through the channel $e^{+}e^{-}\rightarrow \gamma^*/Z^0$ is illustrated in Fig.~\ref{fig:01}.
-At first, the incoming leptons may radiate a photon before annihilating into a virtual photon or a Z-boson.
+At first, the incoming leptons may radiate a photon (ISR) before annihilating into a virtual photon or a Z-boson.
 The boson decays into a $q\overline{q}$ pair with sufficient energy to begin radiating gluons ($q\rightarrow qg$).
-A gluon can become another quark pair ($g\rightarrow q\overline{q}$) or continue radiating gluons ($g\rightarrow gg$).
+The gluon can either become another quark pair ($g\rightarrow q\overline{q}$) or continue radiating gluons ($g\rightarrow gg$).
 Repeated continuation of these three QCD processes forms a cascading shower of quarks and gluons gradually approaching lower energy regimes.
 Due to the inverse running of $\alpha_{\text{s}}$ with energy, the partons experience a growing strong force pulling them together until they are rapidly forced by confinement into colorless mesons or baryons.
 These newly formed hadrons have definite lifetimes, short or long, and eventually decay into the stable hadrons that form the experimental observations inside the detector.
-The hard phase is where parton production occurs with sufficiently high momentum transfers to be directly calculated with perturbation theory.
-The soft phase is where hadronisation occurs and can be emulated through phenomenological models or power corrections to event shapes \cite{Bambah_generators, Skands_2005}.
-QCD predicts that hadronic final states have either a 2-jet structure of a quark and antiquark ($e^+e^-\rightarrow q\overline{q}$) or a multi-jet structure due to an additional radiated gluon ($e^+e^-\rightarrow q\overline{q}g$).
-While the former contains large non-perturbative hadronisation corrections, the hard gluon in the latter introduces a perturbatively calculable deviation.
-The dynamics of this deviation can be probed by quantifying the geometrical distributions or `shapes' of momenta within a single event.
-This is achieved by constructing event shape observables as linear sums of particle momenta that are intrinsically sensitive to hard gluon radiation.
-The extent to which an event deviates from the 2-jet scenario, when fitted to theoretical predictions, allows a direct determination of the strong coupling constant.
-Importantly, these fits require the observables to be infrared-safe and collinear-safe, ensuring insensitivity to soft gluon emissions and splittings at small angles, respectively.
-The event shapes used at the LEP commonly included the Thrust, C-parameter, Total and Wide jet broadening, and Heavy jet mass~\cite{Ellis:1980}.
-The thrust $T$ measures the jet-like nature of an event by selecting an axis $\vec{n}$ that maximizes the projections of particle momenta $p_{i}$ and computing the expression:
+The so called \textit{hard} phase is where parton production occurs with sufficiently high momentum transfers to be directly calculated with perturbation theory.
+The \textit{soft} phase is where hadronisation occurs and can be emulated through phenomenological models or power corrections to event shapes~\cite{Bambah_generators, Skands_2005}.